nEtWoRk-Water/ABCrowdMed/README.md

 Implementation
 The hardware environment is Intel(R) Core(TM) i5-6600 CPU @ 3.30GHz (4 CPUs), 8GB RAM, and the software environment is JDK 17.0.4.1 and IntelliJ IDEA Community Edition 2022.2.3.
-For portability, we chose the JPBC framework \cite{2011jPBC} by De Caro and Iovino in 2011, a Java library that ported the Pairing-Based Cryptography (PBC) library \cite{PBC} (instead of calling PBC written in C via JNI).
+For portability, we chose the JPBC framework by De Caro and Iovino in 2011, a Java library that ported the Pairing-Based Cryptography (PBC) library (instead of calling PBC written in C via JNI).

 Acknowledgments